ivpusic/angular-cookie/README.md

 git clone git@github.com:ivpusic/angular-cookie.git
 ```

-and then you need to include ``angular-cookie.js`` script into you project
+Then you need to include ``angular-cookie.js`` script into you project

 ```
 <script src="/path/to/angular-cookie.js"></script>